 AFM 8.01

-The organization pursues stable, predictable sources of revenue through diversification and balance in funding streams consistent with the organization’s purpose and programs.
+The organization closely monitors and analyzes revenue sources to ensure stable and predictable revenue consistent with the organization’s purpose and programs.

 Interpretation: Organizations meet the intent of the standard if they can demonstrate that they are actively pursuing stable and predictable sources of revenue, even if they have not yet achieved that goal.